 Hi everyone

-He Who Drowned the World is the second and last book in Parker-Chan's series The Radiant Emperor.
+He Who Drowned the World is the second and final book in Parker-Chan's series The Radiant Emperor.

 I read this on my e-reader.